swift-server/swift-aws-lambda-runtime/Plugins/Documentation.docc/Proposals/0001-v2-plugins.md

                         [--help] [--verbose]

 OPTIONS:
 --region                   The AWS region to deploy the Lambda function to.
                               (default is us-east-1)
 --iam-role                 The name of the IAM role to use for the Lambda function.
                            when none is provided, a new role will be created.
+--input-directory  <path>  The path of the binary package (zip file) to deploy
+                              (default: .build/plugins/AWSLambdaPackager/outputs/...)
+--architecture x64 | arm64 The target architecture of the Lambda function
+                              (default: the architecture of the machine where the plugin runs)
 --with-url                 Add an URL to access the Lambda function --delete                   Delete the Lambda function and its associated IAM role --verbose                  Produce verbose output for debugging.
 --help                     Show help information.
 """
 ```

+In a future version, we might consider adding an `--export` option that would easily migrate the current deployment to an infrastructure as code (IaC) tool, such as AWS SAM, AWS CDK, or Swift Cloud.

 ### Dependencies